 The Inside View

-Judging by his first month in office, Trump’s administration is likely to beset with legal challenges, political strife, and the implosion of some of his policies.
+Judging by his first month in office, Trump’s administration is likely to be beset with legal challenges, political strife, and the implosion of some of his policies.

 The Donald’s failure to draw a line between his business and political interests also opens up avenues for him to be involved in a hefty corruption scandal further down the line, as do his shady dealings with the Russians.

-No US president has ever actually been impeached and thrown out of office, though Nixon probably would have been if had not resigned.
+No US president has ever actually been impeached and thrown out of office, though Nixon probably would have been if he had not resigned.
 Andrew Johnson and Bill Clinton were impeached by the House of Representatives, but let off by the Senate.